angr/angr-doc/examples.md

 - How to use Explorer to perform a symbolic exploration (although everyone else thinks PathGroup is the future).
 - How to enable Veritesting, and why it is useful.

+## Crackme example: MMA CTF 2015 - SimpleHash

+Author: Chris Salls (github: @salls)

+This crackme is 95% solveable with angr, but we did have to overcome some difficulties.
+The [script](./examples/mma_simplehash/simplehash.py) describes the difficulties that were encountered and how we worked around them.
+The binary can be found [here](./examples/mma_simplehash/simple_hash).